canonical/snapcraft/docs/snapcraft-advanced-features.md

 ### Putting your parts in order

-If you app comprises of multiple parts, it might be necessary to build and stage parts in a particular order.
+If your app is comprised of multiple parts, it might be necessary to build and stage parts in a particular order.
 This can be done by using the `after`
 keyword:

 	parts: